360° view from Mount Defiance, Pinnacles National Park

 (note: larger map will appear in a wider window) (note: text will flow around map in a wider window)

-TL;DR: final route up Mt.
-Defiance shown in magenta on map, route GPX download link at bottom of page
+TL;DR: Final route up Mt.
+Defiance highlighed in yellow on map, route description and download links for route map &

 Hike #1 (April 11, 2009)